OmniaOsman/Shopwise-API/README.md

 ### order app
-This app for adding products to cart. every user can create only cart and add products into it. in the cart the total and the number of items are calculated.
+This app for adding products to cart.
+In the cart the total and the number of items are calculated.

 #### Display all carts and cartitems